Heritage and climate action in communities

 - A network of like-minded communities and individuals across Scotland

-- Support to engage the wider community with the action plan
+- Support to engage the wider community

 - Signposting to funding opportunities and resources